jorgejimenezQ/tlaloopi/README.md

 - Prevents spiral of death with update limiting
 - Smooth FPS calculation
 - Clean API with method chaining
-- Works in both browser and Node.js environments

 ## Installation